Sumit123sm/pizza-sales-sql/README.md

 1. Install MySQL Server and MySQL Workbench.
 2. Create a database named `pizzadb`.
 3. Create the necessary tables and insert sample data.

+## Usage

+1. Open MySQL Workbench or your preferred SQL client.
+2. Connect to your MySQL server.
+3. Create the `pizzadb` database and tables using the provided SQL commands.
+4. Insert the sample data.
+5. Run the provided SQL queries to generate the sales report.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.